The socks to wear with…

 The sock to try with a sandal or pump.

 Ok, ok, this seems completely ridiculous, we know.
 It goes against everything that we’ve ever been taught or instinctively know.
 Even most men over the age of 60 know that this was a fashion faux-pas at one point.
 But, someone, somewhere decided that this once fashion don’t is a fashion DO.
-The sock with a sandal or pump is sticking around and we’re seeing it more and more.
-At first, we were a little geeked out by it, but it’s growing on us in a major way.
-The truth is, neither one of us has taken the plunge into this brewing trend.
-We’re still trying to decide if we’re cool enough, young enough, or eh hem, brave enough?
-But, since it’s our job to inform you, we’d be remiss if this wasn’t added to the sock list.
+The sock with a sandal or pump is sticking around and I’m seeing it more and more.
+At first, I was a little geeked out by it, but it’s growing on me in a major way.
+The truth is, I have not taken the plunge into this brewing trend.
+I’m still trying to decide if I’m cool enough, young enough, or eh hem, brave enough?
+But, since it’s my job to inform you, I’d be remiss if this wasn’t added to the sock list.

 Cool girl socks to wear with sandals or pumps.

-Wear this cool dip dyed sock with any color shoe.
+Wear this cool dip dyed sock (similar) with any color shoe.

 So has this solved the sock/shoe dilemma for you?
 If not, let us know in the comments and we can dive even deeper in a future post.